Starting A Bonsai From Seed – A Guide For Years 1 To 5

 I think its important to remember that not every tree will follow this time line exactly.
 While between 2 and 5 years is a good general guide for doing these techniques.
 You may find it takes longer or maybe even faster than this.

-If you are growing in the ground and want a small tree, you may find a year is long enough.
+If you are growing in the ground and want a small tree, you may find a year is long enough to get the thickness you want.
 If you want to grow your tree 3 inches across, but you are using a small pot, it may take 20 years?
 Who knows?

 All I can say is that once you are happy with the thickness of the trunk and you can start seeing the direction that the tree wants to go in, you can begin to focus more on building the structure and styling the tree.